rithishsamm/myTutorialHell/Git/Working with Existing projects/Git Advanced Training Session - Working with existing projects.md

 **1: Introduction to Git Commits**
 ## Git Commits
-A commit in a git repository records a snapshot of all the (tracked) files in your directory.
+A commit in a git repo records a snapshot of all the (tracked) files in your directory.
 It's like a giant copy and paste, but even better!

 Git wants to keep commits as lightweight as possible though, so it doesn't just blindly copy the entire directory every time you commit.
-It can (when possible) compress a commit as a set of changes, or a "delta", from one version of the repository to the next.
+It can (when possible) compress a commit as a set of changes, or a "delta", from one version of the repo to the next.

 Git also maintains a history of which commits were made when.
 That's why most commits have ancestor commits above them -- we designate this with arrows in our visualization.
 Maintaining history is great for everyone working on the project!

 It's a lot to take in, but for now you can think of commits as snapshots of the project.
 Commits are very lightweight and switching between them is wicked fast!

 Let's see what this looks like in practice.
-On the right we have a visualization of a (small) git repository.
+On the right we have a visualization of a (small) git repo.
 There are two commits right now -- the first initial commit, `C0`, and one commit after that `C1` that might have some meaningful changes.

 Hit the button below to make a new commit.